hitheshn208/CollegeCache/README.md

 ## Quick overview

 - A lightweight repo for storing classroom programs, lab experiments, and small practice projects.
-- Browse by folder to find code examples, lab reports, and extra experiments.
+- Browse by folder to find code examples, lab programs, and extra experiments.
 - Meant for learning and reference — not production-ready projects.

 ---